Oc-ean/Chattry/README.md

-Chattry a simple messaging app where users can create account, create groups, and also join group by search, users can also message their self privately..
+Chattry is a simple messaging app where users can create account, and also create groups, and also join group by search, users can also message their self privately..

 Chattry uses firebase as Backend to store and display users info,